eunjais/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+## Overview

+Utilizing R, the datasets for MechaCar are visualized in basic plots and statistical tests (T-Test, linear regression) for an in-depth analysis of the given dataset.

+- dplyr library
+- R studio
+- tidyverse

 ## Linear Regression to Predict MPG

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?